mindspore-ai/docs/tutorials/experts/source_en/parallel/dynamic_cluster.md

 }
 ```

-- server_cert_path: The path to the p12 file (SSL-specific certificate file) that contains the cipher text of the certificate and the secret key on the server side.
+- `server_cert_path`: The path to the p12 file (SSL-specific certificate file) that contains the cipher text of the certificate and the secret key on the server side.
-- The file path to the revocation list (used to distinguish invalid untrusted certificates from valid trusted certificates).
+- `crl_path`: The file path to the revocation list (used to distinguish invalid untrusted certificates from valid trusted certificates).
-- client_cert_path: The client contains the path to the p12 file (SSL-specific certificate file) with the cipher text of the certificate and secret key.
+- `client_cert_path`: The client contains the path to the p12 file (SSL-specific certificate file) with the cipher text of the certificate and secret key.
-- ca_cert_path: The path to root certificate
+- `ca_cert_path`: The path to root certificate
-- cipher_list: Cipher suite (list of supported SSL encrypted types)
+- `cipher_list`: Cipher suite (list of supported SSL encrypted types)
-- cert_expire_warning_time_in_da: The warning time of certificate expiration.
+- `cert_expire_warning_time_in_da`: The warning time of certificate expiration.

 The secret key in the p12 file is stored in cipher text, and the password needs to be passed in when starting.
 Please refer to the Python API [mindspore.set_ps_context](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.set_ps_context.html#mindspore.set_ps_context) for the `client_password` and `server_password` fields.